EENI Global Business School

 The aims of the subject “Foreign Trade and Business in Jamaica” are the following:

-2. To know the business opportunities in Jamaica;
+2. To know the trade opportunities in Jamaica

-5. To examine the profile of Jamaican businesspeople and companies;
+5. To examine the profile of Jamaican businesspeople and enterprises

 E-learning Courses, Diplomas (Global Business, Foreign Trade)